Jake-Mok-Nelson/kubernetes-course/lessons/5/Overview.md

 - Use cases for DaemonSets
 - Managing Node-Level Services

-2. Running monitoring agents
+2. What are Configmaps?
-- Logging collectors with DaemonSets
+- Use cases for Configmaps
-- Deploying Network Infrastructure
+- How to use ConfigMaps

 Activities: